-With the end of the one-child policy and increased government support for millennial Chinese moms, China’s huge mommy-baby industry is set to see even more growth over the next ten years.
+With the end of the one-child policy and increased government support for millennial Chinese mums, China’s huge mommy-baby industry is set to see even more growth over the next ten years.

 For one, the number of Chinese children under 7 will reach a whopping 190 million.